2KAbhishek/octohub.nvim/README.md

 - `private` - Private repositories, `:Octohub repos type:private`
 - `starred` - Starred repositories, `:Octohub repos type:starred`
 - `template` - Template repositories, `:Octohub repos type:template`

+`repos.language` can be set to any programming language, such as `python`, `javascript`, etc. This will filter repositories by the specified language.

 > Note: The `repos.sort_by` and `repos.repo_type` options match the start of keywords, you can expand them for readability, `sort:updated` is same as `sort:update`.